heslabs/Corstone/README.md

 <img src="https://github.com/user-attachments/assets/3659cf42-498b-4485-93ec-cce0dc48ddbc" width=900>
 <br/><br/>

+* The Arm Corstone family is designed to help reduce design complexity and speed time –to market.
+* Corstone balances trade-offs between performance and energy efficiency by providing a large amount of software, IP blocks, and a configurable, modifiable, heterogeneous subsystem.
 * SoC designers use Arm Corstone as a framework to build an SoC using the modifiable, configurable, heterogenous subsystem.
 * Software developers use Corstone software components and tools to get started with the software development before the hardware is ready.